How to Manage Pests

-In California, Verticillium is only rarely found on raspberries and never on blackberries.
+In California, Verticillium is only rarely found on raspberries and sometimes on blackberries.

 Verticillium wilt can be a difficult disease to manage.
 Avoid planting in fields that have a recent crop history of highly susceptible plants such as vegetable crops; such fields possibly contain high levels of the Verticillium microsclerotia.
 Fields that have been infested with weeds such as pigweed, nightshade, and lambsquarters can also contain high levels of the fungus.
 Select fields that are not infested and use clean planting stock.

 In Central Valley locations, soil solarization can be used to reduce the level of inoculum in the soil before the canes are planted.
-(See Soil Solarization: A Nonpesticidal Method for Controlling Diseases, Nematodes, and Weeds, UC ANR Publication 21377.)
+(See Soil Solarization: A Nonpesticidal Method for Controlling Diseases, Nematodes, and Weeds.)